Jvinniec/seekerofsources/README.md

 # seekerofsources
 SoS implements a convolutional neural network (CNN) for finding/classifying objects in astronomy data.
+I would really like this to have a C++ interface, but at the moment it looks like the TensorFlow C++ API is insufficient to easily make this doable.
+So, in the meantime the approach will be to code in Python (3.6+!!!) and possibly make an interface to the Python code in C++.

 # TODO before initial release
 * Flesh out codebase